Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Eastern Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 Mortgage Product Specialist: 781-596-4400.
 Cambridge Trust Wealth Management estate services: 866-602-1522.

-Processing timelines at Eastern: POD/ITF beneficiaries can typically access funds within a few business days of providing certified death certificate and valid ID.
-Estate accounts may take longer depending on probate requirements..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Eastern: POD/ITF beneficiaries can typically access funds within a few business days of providing certified death certificate and valid ID.
+Estate accounts may take longer depending on probate requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Eastern requires several documents to process a claim, including Certified death certificate (original or certified copy), Government-issued ID for beneficiary, surviving joint owner, successor trustee, or executor, and Trust documents (if trust-owned account), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.